 My favourite pancake recipe is lush!

-If you aren’t at all prepared for tonight or you are looking for a recipe that is a little different, I can highly recommend these lemon and raisin pancakes.
+If you aren’t at all prepared for the big day or you are looking for a recipe that is a little different, I can highly recommend these lemon and raisin pancakes.
+Or check out my food glorious food page and my egg and banana pancakes which are suitable for weaning onwards.
+My kids still ask for them now at the weekend!
 In reality, we cook these year round in our house we love them so much.
 Consequently, they don’t hang around for long the children love them!
-Saddleworth and Tameside pancakes at their best!

 If you have a favourite recipe, why not share it below?